- You want stuff

 If a life insurance agent is offering advice, their motivation is usually their commission.
 Taking advice from a financial advisor who gets a flat fee is probably better.

-LIC is a scam
+LIC is not a great investment

 LIC combines life insurance and investment.
 You do need life insurace and you should invest money, but you should keep both of those things separate.